rkarn/Raytune-Progressive-Learning/README.md

     http://icsdweb.aegean.gr/awid/attributes.html
     http://icsdweb.aegean.gr/awid/draft-Intrusion-Detection-in-802-11-Networks-Empirical-Evaluation-of-Threats-and-a-Public-Dataset.pdf

+The file `task_dataset.pkl` is generated first that consists of all the tasks to be trained in progressive learning.
+Run the jupyter notebook file `<dataset name>_tasks.ipynb` inside `data` folder of each `Raytune-Continual-Learning-<dataset name>` folder.

+The training mechanism for different search algorithms and schedular are given in `Raytune_<dataset name>.ipynb` notebook file.

     The `Reinforcement-Continual Learning` is taken from `https://github.com/xujinfan/Reinforced-Continual-Learning` but we applied the UNSW and AWID dataset.

     The folder `DEN` contains the Dynamically Expandable Network mechanims to build progressive learning taken from `https://github.com/jaehong31/DEN`.
 Again we apply UNSW and AWID cyber security datasets insted of MNIST.